- 2 Bedrooms

 The kitchen and living rooms are separate, but do have an open floor plan, with plenty of room to stretch out.
 They feature the original heart pine beams and brick fireplace.
 The living room has a 55 inch intelligent TV with access to Apple TV.
 The kitchen has brand new appliances including a dishwasher, as well as butcherblock counters surrounding the stainless steel farmhouse sink.

 The roomy bathroom was converted from porch space, so it still has the original bead board walls and ceiling and patina’d door.
-The vintage features are juxtaposed with a handsome walk in shower complete with a rain showerhead and wand, double vanity with granite counters, brand new washer and dryer, and ample storage.
+The vintage features are juxtaposed with a gorgeous walk in shower complete with a rain showerhead and wand, double vanity with granite counters, brand new washer and dryer, and ample storage.

 The original stairwell features bead board panels and vintage wallpaper.

 You will have private access to both the lower and upper porch, with dining space as well as a swinging day bed.
-The upstairs porch also features the original cast iron tub that we converted into a gorgeous garden accent.
+The upstairs porch also features the original cast iron tub that we converted into a elegant garden accent.

 All of the art, decor, and furnishings in the home were sourced locally.
 If you are curious if a piece is for sale, just ask!